-The Gospels refer often to the Sadducees and Pharisees, as Jesus was in constant conflict with them.
-The Sadducees and Pharisees comprised the ruling class of Israel.
-There are many similarities between the two groups but important differences between them as well.
+The Gospels refer often to the Sadducees and Pharisees, as Jesus was in almost constant conflict with them.
+The Sadducees and Pharisees comprised the ruling class of Jews in Israel.
+There are some similarities between the two groups but important differences between them as well.

-While the Sadducees ceased to exist after the destruction of Jerusalem, the Pharisees, who were more concerned with religion than politics, continued to exist.
-In fact, the Pharisees were against the rebellion that brought on Jerusalem's destruction in A.D.
-70, and they were the first to make peace with the Romans afterward.
-The Pharisees were also responsible for the compilation of the Mishnah, an important document with reference to the continuation of Judaism beyond the destruction of the temple.
+The Sadducees as a group ceased to exist after the destruction of Jerusalem, but the Pharisees’ legacy lived on.
+In fact, the Pharisees were responsible for the compilation of the Mishnah, an important document with reference to the continuation of Judaism beyond the destruction of the temple.
 In this way the Pharisees laid the groundwork for modern-day Rabbinic Judaism.